sana-ajani/theCatSaidNo_GHUniverse/README.md

 1. Select **Linux** as your OS and **Python 3.7** as your runtime.

+1. It will take a minute or two to create the app, and you'll get a prompt once it's done to browse to your new site.

-1. Browse to your new site!
+1. Deploy to this manually *****

 ## Set up CI/CD with GitHub Actions